ON THIS PAGE:

-The Boston chapter of Jewish Voice for Peace provides a valuable service, a library with dozens of films about Israel/Palestine that can be borrowed for free.
+The Boston chapter of Jewish Voice for Peace has a library with dozens of films about Israel/Palestine that can be borrowed for free.
 The most recent year of these films is 2018.
-Find many of the titles listed below and information to borrow them – visit the film library
+Find many of the titles listed below.
+See the film collection and download it.

-Do you know films that are missing from our list?
+Do you know films that are missing from this list?

 Let us know at: [email protected]

 ** ★ 5 Broken Cameras – 2012 (1 hr, 34 min)

 The first-ever Palestinian film to be nominated for a best Documentary Feature Academy Award,, the critically-acclaimed film 5 BROKEN CAMERAS is a deeply personal, first-hand account of life and non-violent resistance in Bil’in, a West Bank village surrounded by Israeli settlements.
 Shot by Palestinian farmer Emad Burnat,

 who bought his first camera in 2005 to record the birth of his youngest son, Gibreel, the film was co-directed by Burnat and Guy Davidi, an Israeli filmmaker.